bernardopires/twitch-chat-logger/README.rst

     python main.py

 The command above will start 5 bots logging the 100 most popular twitch channels.
-To log a different amount use the parameter ``n`` and to save the output to a file use the parameter ``f``.
+To log a different amount use the parameter ``n``, to log a specific list of channels use the parameter ``c`` and to save the output to a file use the parameter ``f``.
 For example, use the command below to log the 50 most popular channels with the output being saved to a file named ``log.txt``